 John attended San Diego State’s music program but soon left to get back into performance.
 “It simply wasn’t a good fit.
 It was a program focusing on grooming teachers and discouraging performers.
 My composition professor said he’d give me an A if I would teach him jazz drums.
 And when a professor called my parents and told them ‘Don’t let your son go into performance, it will ruin his life forever,’ I bailed.”
 At the height of the Vietnam war, John enlisted in the United States Marine Corps and returned home from combat in Vietnam, decorated for heroism, bravery, valor and gallantry by the President of the United States, United States Marine Corps and the Republic of Vietnam.
 (See separate Military History page)

 John soon found himself conducting and arranging for stars such as Olivia Newton-John, Ella Fitzgerald, Gladys Knight, Raquel Welch, B.B.
 King, Linda Lewis, The Captain & Tennille, David Soul, Linda Lewis, Mitzi Gaynor, Phyllis Diller, Shari Lewis, Peggy Fleming, Jim Nabors, Teresa Graves, The Hudson Brothers and Sally Struthers, and even helped create and produce Hollywood’s legendary transgender “Cycle Sluts” Revue at the famous Whiskey A-Go-Go on the Sunset Strip.

-Inspired to seek a career in film music by famed silent film theatre organist Gaylord Carter, and encouraged by neighbor and family friend, Academy Award winning composer George Duning, who took John with him to scoring sessions, John’s other mentors include Academy-Award winning composer Dominic Frontiere, Emmy Award-winner Earle Hagen, Disney’s Oscar nominee Buddy Baker, Fred Werner and two-time Emmy award nominee, music editor Ken Johnson.
+Inspired to seek a career in film music by famed silent film theatre organist Gaylord Carter, and encouraged by neighbor and family friend, Academy Award winning composer George Duning, who took John with him to scoring sessions, John’s other mentors include Academy-Award winning composer Dominic Frontiere, Emmy Award-winner Earle Hagen, Disney’s Oscar nominee Buddy Baker, Fred Werner, conductor mentors Ian Fraser and Nick Perito, and two-time Emmy award nominee, music editor Ken Johnson.
 John also went through UCLA’s film scoring and music business programs.
 Because of his diverse musical background, John is fluent in the languages of jazz, classical, contemporary, electronic and world music.